elishacook/landho/README.md

 )
 ```

-As you can see, services are basically collections of methods written standard node continuation style.
-This is how you create services with request/response model.
+As you can see, services are basically collections of methods written in standard node continuation style.
+This is how you create services with a request/response model.
 There's lots more you can do.

-## Extensions

-There will be an extension for quickly creating services backed by rethinkdb.

-## Guide

-In the [quick start](#quick-start) we saw how to create simple service with a request/response model.
-Let's learn some more.

 ### Creating realtime feeds